Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/00_introduction.rst

 .. description: introduction to object-oriented programming
 .. author: Xeverous

 So far you have used built-in types and some of the uder-defined types provided in the C++ standard library.
 You have also learned how to create simplest user-defined types - enumerations.
 This chapter is dedicated towards a much more powerful type mechanism - classes, which are a very significant building block in OOP (object-oriented programming).
-OOP is all about representing real-world things as *objects* that can have certain similarities and (potentially shared) behaviors.
+OOP is all about representing real-world things as *objects* that can have certain states and (potentially shared) behaviors.

 C++ is a multi-paradigm language.
 OOP is one of it's bigger features, but it's not required - in contrast, some languages force OO style of programming and their "hello world"s can not be written without creating a class.
 This conflicts with C++ philosophy and the goal that you don't pay for what you don't use.
 Most of the C++ standard library uses generic programming rather than OOP.
 Some of the most powerful design techniques combine aspects of traditional object-oriented programming, generic programming, functional programming, and some traditional imperative techniques [1]_.